aditya-azad/destined/README.md

 # Destined (UNDER CONSTRUCTION)

 **todo**
-- use local fonts instead of google
+- Use local fonts instead of google
+- Setting passed date on todo forwards to next year unless specified

 ## What is this?